ssyounge/ASIB/docs/CONFIGURATION.md

 ## Overview

-ASIB-KD uses Hydra for configuration management.
+ASIB uses Hydra for configuration management.
 All configurations are stored in YAML files under the `configs/` directory.

 ## Configuration Structure